xeolabs/xeometry-guide/introduction.md

 # Concept

-xeometry is a WebGL-based library for viewing and interacting with 3D glTF models.

-A xeometry [Viewer](http://xeometry.org/docs/#viewer) is a single class that wraps the [xeogl](http://xeogl.org) 3D engine in a set of simple data-driven methods that focus on loading glTF models and manipulating scene elements to create 3D presentations.
+A xeometry [Viewer](http://xeometry.org/docs/#viewer) is a JavaScript class that wraps a [xeogl](http://xeogl.org) engine in a set of simple data-driven methods that focus on loading glTF models and manipulating their scene elements, to create cool 3D presentations on WebGL.

-Being data-driven, the Viewer is also able to track all your scene updates, and can save and load JSON bookmarks of its runtime state.
+Being data-driven, the Viewer is able to track all your scene updates, and can save and load complete snapshot of its runtime state as JSON bookmarks.

 The example below shows the gist of how to use xeometry.
-In this example, we're creating a viewer, positioning its camera, loading a model of a reciprocating saw, rotating the model so we can see it from the side, then making the handle objects transparent, so that we can see the armature objects inside.
+In this example, we're creating a viewer, positioning its camera, loading a glTF model of a reciprocating saw, rotating the model so we can see it from the side, then making the handle objects transparent, so that we can see the armature objects inside.

 ```javascript
 var viewer = new xeometry.Viewer();